domman95/fetchSortingAlgorithms/README.md

 # installation

-After clone the repository please do the next thing step by step:
+After clone the repository please do the command line step by step:

 ```bash
     $ npm install